-- 5.5.1 Approval of the Definitive Plan does not constitute the layout or acceptance by the Town of streets shown on the plan. - 5.5.2 The Developer shall provide a street layout plan suitable for recording containing all necessary information for Town acceptance of the streets.
-This street layout plan shall be provided prior to the release of security for the subdivision. - 5.5.3 After completion of construction, the developer shall execute an instrument, in a form acceptable to Town Counsel, transferring to the Town, without cost, valid unencumbered title to the right-of-way and all utilities installed therein, the drainage system including any drainage lots and/or easements, and any other easements associated with the subdivision. - 5.5.4 The Board shall retain a minimum of \$10,000- surety, or one lot for a period not to exceed 24 months after completion of the subdivision and the submittal of as built and street acceptance plans acceptable to the Planning Board and Town Engineer or until the streets are accepted by the Town, whichever comes first.
-After this date, the Board shall return the remainder of the security to the person or persons who furnished same. - 5.5.5 Once street acceptance plans have been submitted and approved by the Town, the developer shall be responsible for petitioning the Board of Selectmen and Department of Public Works to accept the streets.
-The Developer shall be responsible for repairing all damage to constructed ways and municipal services within the roadway layout and shall be responsible for maintaining all landscaping for the time periods set forth in Section 5.5.4.
+- A. Approval of the definitive plan does not constitute the layout or acceptance by the Town of streets shown on the plan. - B. The developer shall provide a street layout plan suitable for recording containing all necessary information for Town acceptance of the streets.
+This street layout plan shall be provided prior to the release of security for the subdivision. - C. After completion of construction, the developer shall execute an instrument, in a form acceptable to Town Counsel, transferring to the Town, without cost, valid unencumbered title to the right-of-way and all utilities installed therein, the drainage system, including any drainage lots and/or easements, and any other easements associated with the subdivision. - D. The Board shall retain a minimum of \$10,000 surety or one lot for a period not to exceed 24 months after completion of the subdivision and the submittal of as-built and street acceptance plans acceptable to the Planning Board and Town Engineer or until the streets are accepted by the Town, whichever comes first.
+After this date, the Board shall return the remainder of the security to the person or persons who furnished the same. - E. Once street acceptance plans have been submitted and approved by the Town, the developer shall be responsible for petitioning the Board of Selectmen and Department of Public Works to accept the streets.
+The developer shall be responsible for repairing all damage to constructed ways and municipal services within the roadway layout and shall be responsible for maintaining all landscaping for the time periods set forth in Subsection D.